survivejs/webpack-book/manuscript/developing/04_linting.md

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

-T> When ESLint gives errors, npm will show a long `ELIFECYCLE error` error block of its own.
+T> When ESLint gives errors, npm shows a long `ELIFECYCLE error` error block of its own.
 It is possible to disable that using the `silent` flag like this: `npm run lint:js --silent` or a shortcut `npm run lint:js -s`.

 ### Connecting ESLint with Webpack